justinyuchi/Hedge_Funds_Portfolio_Optimization/README.md

 - Lei Jiang
 - Yu Zhang

-## Constrained Portfolio Optimization & Rebalancing Solution

 ### Motivation

 A hedge fund needs to optimize and rebalance its portfolio based on both strategy and constraints, including:
 - Recent State: current weights for each asset
 - Risk exposure constraints
-- Weight constraints
+- Weight constraints (Some stocks/sectors should should have positive/negative weight)
 - Strategy constraints
 - Cash holdings constraints